We have a new name! The GBV program is now CREST: Community Response to Exploitation, Sex work and Trafficking.

 Program focus: Anti-Human Trafficking, Bilingual Services (French), Case Management, Child Welfare, Employment, Housing, Legal, LGBT, Mental Health, School, Sex Work, Sexual Relationships, Skill Development, Substance Abuse, Trauma, Work more…

 Youth In Transition Workers aim to meet youth where it is more convenient for them, in the community, at coffee shops, libraries or at the office.
-Some resources and supports offered to youth may include:

 - Housing and or educational supports